lyon-fnal/centos-gm2-dev/README.md

 ## 4 Interacting with the VM

-To interact with your VM, you need to be in the directory that has the `VirtualBox` file mentioned above.
+To interact with your VM, you need to be in the directory that has the `VagrantFile` file mentioned above.
 The `vagrant` commands know what VM you mean by the directory you are in.

 ### 4.1 Starting and entering the VM